Rare disease

 JCR decided to make this a company project after a subsidiary employee made a proposal that JCR think about what it could do for MPS Awareness Day.

-In FY2022, photos in the theme color purple and the message of MPS awareness were solicited Company-wide, the images were distributed in the form of downloadable posters at each business location, and donations in proportion to the number of photos collected were made to the MPS Society.
-In addition, people wore hand-made purple ribbon badges and a newsletter related to raising awareness of MPS was distributed through the internal bulletin board.
+In FY2022, photos in the theme color purple and the message of MPS awareness were solicited Company-wide, and they were distributed through the internal bulletin board in a format that could be downloaded as posters at each business location.
+We also donated funds to the National MPS Society in proportion to the number of photos collected.
+In addition, employees wore hand-made purple ribbon badges and newsletters related to raising awareness of MPS were distributed through the internal e-bulletin board.

 MPS Awareness Day